 It also has dedicated servers that support P2P/Torrenting.
 Aside from that, IPVanish offers encryption methods with the strongest security, such as AES-256-Bit encryption.

 It also provides strong connection protocols such as OpenVPN, L2TP/IPSec, and PPTP with an internet kill switch feature to ensure maximum online security.

 Just like Surfshark, you can also use a single IPVanish subscription account on unlimited devices simultaneously.
 Meaning, you can connect IPVanish on Android, iOS, Windows, Mac, Roku, PS4, Xbox, Linux, router, and many other devices simultaneously.

 It is available for only NZ$7.01/mo (US$ 3.99/mo) and offers a 30-day money-back guarantee to users to check its service before purchasing the actual subscription.

 Check out our in-depth IPVanish review for more information on this provider.

 5. Private Internet Access – Powerful VPN for Kindle Fire

-PIA is a Powerful VPN for Kindle Fire.
-The provider offers one of the largest server networks at a very decent price for Kindle Fire users.
+PIA is a Powerful VPN for Kindle Fire in New Zealand.
+The provider offers one of the largest server networks at a very decent price for Kindle Fire users in New Zealand.

-PIA VPN has one of the most extensive VPN server networks in the industry with about 35500+ servers in 78 countries.
+PIA VPN has one of the most extensive VPN server networks in the industry with about 35000+ servers in 80 countries & 1 server in New Zealand.
 You can easily stream popular streaming services such as Netflix, BBC iPlayer, Hulu, BFI Player, Crave TV, ORF, Nine, CBS, and more.